AzureAD/azure-activedirectory-library-for-android/README.md

 * Starting version 1.1.14, developer has to explicitly specify set to use broker via:
     `AuthenticationSettings.INSTANCE.setUseBroker(true);`
 * Developer needs to register special redirectUri for broker usage.
 RedirectUri is in the format of msauth://packagename/Base64UrlencodedSignature.
 You can get your redirecturi for your app using the script `brokerRedirectPrint.ps1` on Windows or `brokerRedirectPrint.sh` on Linux or Mac.
 You can also use API call mContext.getBrokerRedirectUri.
 Signature is related to your signing certificates.
-* If target version is lower than 23, calling app has to have the following permissions declared in manifest(http://developer.android.com/reference/android/accounts/AccountManager.html):
+* If target version is lower than 23, calling app has to have the following permissions declared in [the manifest](http://developer.android.com/reference/android/accounts/AccountManager.html):
   * `GET_ACCOUNTS`
   * `USE_CREDENTIALS`
   * `MANAGE_ACCOUNTS`